pantheon-systems/documentation/source/content/eu-region.md

 * Australia (**AUS**)
 * Canada (**CAN**)
 * European Union (**EU**)
+* Canada (**CA**)

 ### EU Data Residency

-Pantheon sites running in Europe have all site resources in the EU.
+Pantheon sites have all site resources in the region in which it was created.
 This includes application and database containers, Redis cache servers, Apache Solr index servers, and a distributed filesystem and request router.

 Automated and manual backups of all site components (code, database, and files) are stored in the EU and created by job workers also running in the EU.
 Additionally, any database or file clones between site environments are run by EU job workers.